-- Preheat oven to 400 F degrees.
-Line a baking sheet with foil or parchment paper (for easy clean-up) and place a baking rack on top to elevate the poppers.
+- Preheat oven to 400 degrees Fahrenheit.
+Line a baking sheet with foil or parchment paper (for easy clean-up) and place a baking rack on top.
+Set aside.

-- Rinse and dry the peppers.
-Half them lengthwise and scoop out the membrane and seeds.
+- Wash and dry peppers.
+Cut in half lengthwise and remove pith and seeds.

-- Fill halved peppers with cheese mixture, top with an avocado slice and wrap with ½ slice of bacon.
+- Fill each pepper with the cheese mixture, top with an avocado slice, and wrap with ½ slice of bacon.
 Place peppers on prepared baking sheet.

-- Bake in preheated oven for 20 minutes or until bacon is cooked through and crispy.
-Broil for a quick minute to achieve that crispy top.
+- Bake in preheated oven for 20 minutes or until bacon is fully cooked and crispy.

 - Cool for 5-10 minutes to allow cheese to settle and transfer peppers to a serving platter.
 Enjoy warm or room temperature.

 The information shown is an estimate provided for your convenience by an online calculator.
 It should not be considered as a substitute for a professional nutritionist's advice.
 See our complete Nutritional Information Disclaimer.